Bogdanp/personal-website/content/post/github-actions-for-racket-revised.md

-At this point you might be fairly confident that your implementation of `fibs` is correct, but you want to guarantee that it works not only on Racket BC version 7.9, but also on Racket CS as well.
+At this point you might be fairly confident that your implementation of `fibs` is correct, but you want to guarantee that it works not only on Racket CS version 8.2, but also on Racket BC as well.
 To do this, you can add a matrix [strategy] to your job, specifying that the job should be parameterized over the `racket-variant` values: